 Just before they became famous, they divorced and started referring to each other as brother and sister.
-Meg would be the silent partner playing drums, kind of like Teller of Penn and Teller.
+Meg would be the silent partner playing drums, kind of like Teller of the Magician duo Penn and Teller.

 Jack did all the songwriting, singing, producing, bass, keyboard, and guitar playing.
 Together they released many hits during the garage rock revival of early 2000 (other bands part of this movement were The Strokes and the Arctic Monkeys).

-Their first proper hit came on their third album in Fell In Love With The Girl, which was covered just two years later by Joss Stone under the name Fell In Love With The Boy.
+Their first proper hit came on their third album White Blood Cells (2001) with the single Fell In Love With The Girl, which was covered just two years later by Joss Stone under the name Fell In Love With The Boy.
 This was Joss Stone’s breakthrough single.

 Jack’s original version charted higher than Joss’, it went to #2 in the U.K. The single had another future hit as a B-side in I Just Don’t Know What to Do with Myself.

 Their next album, Elephant (2003) had the worldwide smash hit Seven Nation Army on it, a tune Jack’s A & R Man initially dismissed.
 Perhaps that guy should get a new job, Seven Nation Army has been nominated for song of the decade.

 In 2005, The White Stripes released Get Behind Me Satan, and in 2007 Icky Thump.
 None of these contained any notable singles.